ArmandoPires103/lab-user-experience-and-design/readme.md

 1. **Conclusion:** Summarize the key points and any overall insights gained from the analysis.
 1. **Extra:** You may also include any other categories that you have seen in your research from other Case Analyses

 There is no perfect report so do your best to be specific, clear and make good, actionable suggestions.
+It does not need to be as extensive as the examples that were provided.

 \*\* Remember to use tools such as `spell check` and `grammar check` on your report.